ncatlab/nlab-content/pages/4/5/9/6/6954/content.md

 ## Inner Products

 A [[norm]] which satisfies the parallelogram identity is the norm associated with an  [[inner product]].
-Using the parallelogram identity, there are three commonly stated equivalent forumlae for the inner product.
-The notation can vary a little, but it is usually some form of round or angled brackets.
-These formulae hold for vector spaces over $\mathbb{R}$.
-There are similar formulae for $\mathbb{C}$ but they have more terms.
+Using the parallelogram identity, there are three commonly stated equivalent forumlae for the inner product; these are called the [[polarization identities]].
+(The notation can vary a little, but it is usually some form of round or angled brackets.)
+These formulae hold for vector spaces over $\mathbb{R}$; there are similar formulae for $\mathbb{C}$, but they have more terms.

 $$
 \begin{aligned}